saurav123anand/JavaImpNotesAndCode/designPatterns/src/notes.md

    ii) State pattern
    iii) Iterator pattern

-# Singleton design pattern
+# 1. Singleton design pattern
 --> When we only want to create one instance of class and want to reuse the same object

 # How to break singleton pattern
 i) Reflection API to break singleton pattern
   # how to save our object from this
-    i) Solution 1 : if objec t is there ==> throw exception from inside constructor ii) Solution 2 : Using enum ii) Using deserialization
+    i) Solution 1 : if object is there ==> throw exception from inside constructor ii) Solution 2 : Using enum ii) Using deserialization
    # how to save our object from this